gigobooks/gigobooks/README.md

 ## Building

-(Only tested on Ubuntu Linux so far.
-It might work on Windows and MacOS, or it might not.)
+(Only tested on MacOS and Ubuntu Linux so far.
+It may require tweaks or small changes to work on Windows.)

 Install dependencies: